simonerom/iotex-docs/README.md

 Over the past 2+ years, the IoTeX blockchain was built from scratch with our mission in mind.
 What started as a few lines of code has now blossomed into one of the most secure, performant, and decentralized blockchains in the world.
 IoTeX blockchain is the leading scalable and extensible blockchain with several innovative technologies in-house, including the blockchains-in-blockchain architecture for heterogeneous computing, fast and robust Roll-DPoS consensus scheme, and plug-in-play sub-protocols.
 More details can be found [here](https://www.iotex.io/research-paper).

-IoTeX core team is continuously working hard to bring the community more cool features.
+IoTeX core-dev is continuously working hard to bring the community more useful features.

 ### The Architecture
 IoTeX blockchain consists of the four-layered components:
-- Networking layer enables the peer-to-peer communication between IoTex nodes, and provide blockchain services (through [grpc](https://grpc.io/)) to other applications and users
+- Networking layer enables the peer-to-peer communication between IoTeX nodes, and provide blockchain services (through [grpc](https://grpc.io/)) to applications
-- Consensus layer runs Roll-DPoS to select the active block producers among a pool of block producer candidates (who are elected via staking and voting), using a decentralized randomized algorithm (DKG + BLS).
+- Consensus layer runs [Roll-DPoS](iotex.io/research) to select the active block producers among a pool of block producer candidates (who are elected via staking and voting), using a decentralized randomized algorithm (DKG + BLS).
-- The state transition layer is composed of five subprotocols and is responsible for transiting the states of the blockchain from one to the other.
+- The state transition layer is composed of five subprotocols and is responsible for transiting the states of the blockchain based on actions.
-- The programing layer implements the business logic for state transition.
-Currently, it supports Ethereum virtual machine (EVM) with smart contracts written in Solidity.
+- The programing layer provides programmability to implement customized business logic for state transition.
+Currently, it supports Ethereum Virtual Machine (EVM) with smart contracts written in Solidity.
 Developers could seamlessly port existing DApps onto it.
+[Codelabs](http://codelabs.iotex.io/) is a great place for developers to get started!

 ![IoTeX Blockchain Architecture](https://cdn-images-1.medium.com/max/2000/0*cPrsvVa1wIE0cqnS)